-At the end of the collection week, the maps were transported to CEI's office in Baton Rouge.
-At this time QA/QC of the data transferred for the entire week took place.
-The trapped/hunted areas that were outlined on the lease maps were digitized into Arc Map GIS 10.
-CEI sent a weekly report to LDWF detailing each transaction, including a digitized map of that week's trapped/hunted areas.
+The digitized vouchers and maps would go through a rigorous QA/QC process each week which would end with the data being compiled and sent in a weekly report to LDWF detailing each transaction, including digital maps exported from Arc Map GIS 10 of that week's trapped/hunted areas.
 Each Monday morning, after receiving a weekly report and bill, LDWF sent a payment to CEI for the amount of tails collected and services rendered.
 CEI in turn sent participants checks through the mail for the amount of tails turned in.
-Louisiana's open trapping season ended on March 31, 2011, and nutria tail collections continued for one week into April.
+Louisiana's open trapping season ended on March 31, 2013, and nutria tail collections continued until the first Friday of April.
 After the conclusion of the season, CEI provided LDWF with all the transaction information for the entire season from November to March.
 This final report contains information recorded on the vouchers, the digitized trapped/hunted area, the nutria control program database and an Arc Map 10 project map with related information.